thomhines/testerrific/README.md

 - **Simple syntax**:
 Write tests as simply as `tt.test("a < 4")`

+- **Flexible**:
+Completely agnostic, it can test anything that resolves truthy or falsey.

 - **Powerful**:
 Tons of settings give you control over how each test runs, giving you the power to test any situation.